Rodney L. Johnson

-Brigadier General Rodney L. Johnson (born 13 April 1955) is a retired senior officer of the United States Army.
+Brigadier General Rodney L. Johnson (13 April 1955 – 24 December 2023) was a senior officer of the United States Army as the 9th Commanding General of the U.S. Army Criminal Investigation Command and the 12th Provost Marshal General of the Army.

 Biography

 Johnson was born in Atkinson, Nebraska and raised in the rural area of Burke, South Dakota.
 He graduated from South Dakota State University in May 1977, and subsequently received a Reserve Army commission as a second lieutenant in the Military Police Corps.
 The source of his commissioned service was the Reserve Officer Training Corps.
+Johnson died on 24 December 2023.